IntegrationMatters/njams-toolbox/setLogLevel/README.md

 The script can be executed on any Windows, Linux, or Mac machine within the same network of the machine, where nJAMS Server is running.

 ## Characteristics:

 * allows to change log level for a bunch of domain objects
 * allows RegEx in filter criterion to limit domain object selection of domain object path
 * parameter "list" allows to only list domain objects without changing the log level.
 * supports nJAMS Server instances 4.4, 5.0, and 5.1 using HTTP or TLS/HTTPS.
 * script runs on Windows, Linux, and macOS using Powershell Core 7 or Windows Powershell 5
-* output can be formatted individually by common Powershell format commands
+* output can be formatted individually by common PowerShell `format` cmdlet

 ## Usage: